Hepatitis B Foundation

+The organization also leads national public policy initiatives and international public health programs.

-History and organization
+History

-Founding

-The Hepatitis B Foundation was established in 1991 by a young couple, Joan and Tim Block.
+The Hepatitis B Foundation was established in 1991 by Joan and Tim Block.
 After Joan was diagnosed with hepatitis B at the age of 29, she and Tim encountered a lack of support and few resources to cope with the new diagnosis.
 To meet the unmet needs of those living with chronic hepatitis B, they created the Hepatitis B Foundation with the help of the other co-founders, Janine and Paul Witte.
-The first meetings of the foundation were held in their living room.
-Tim Block, a professor of virology at Thomas Jefferson University at the time, switched his research focus from herpesviridae to hepatitis B. He reached out to Baruch S. Blumberg, the Nobel prize winning discoverer of the hepatitis B virus, who invited Block to join him as a research fellow at Oxford University.
+Tim Block, a professor of virology at Thomas Jefferson University at the time, switched his research focus from herpesviridae to hepatitis B. He reached out to Baruch S. Blumberg, Nobel Prize winner and discoverer of the hepatitis B virus, who invited Block to join him as a research fellow at Oxford University.
 Blumberg ultimately became a founding member of the Hepatitis B Foundation's research arm.

-Joan and Tim served in leadership roles throughout the growth of the organization.
-Joan Block served as executive director until retiring in 2017, while Tim Block remains as president of the foundation and its affiliated research arm, Baruch S. Blumberg Institute.
+Joan Block served as executive director until retiring in 2017.
+Tim served as president until 2022, until Chari A. Cohen, DrPH, MPH, took over the role.
+Tim was president of the foundation's research arm, the Baruch S. Blumberg Institute, until 2022.